 2. Click on Add Quicklink and select External Learning Tools.

-4. Select a module for the tool to fall under, title it, establish restrictions if desired.
+4. Select a module for the Campus Pack item, title it, establish restrictions if desired.
 Click Save.

-Students will be linked to the "Collaboration Space" and choose the collaborative tool as assigned by the instructor from a list of available tools.
+Students will be linked to the "Collaboration Space" (image below) and choose the collaborative tool as assigned by the instructor from a list of available tools.

 |Back to top|

-Another option is to create a quicklink directly from the course to the wiki, blog, journal or podcast space.
-This may be useful if you will be using a tool in a single module of a course, or will only be using one Campus Pack tool.
+Another option is to create a Quicklink from the course directly to the wiki, blog, journal or podcast space.
+This may be useful if you will be using the Campus Pack tool in a single module of a course, or will only be using one Campus Pack tool.
 The process is the same regardless of the Campus Pack tool being used.
-To create the Campus Pack tool quicklink:
+To create the Campus Pack tool Quicklink:

 3. Click Insert and then click Save.